Justin Goldner

-Justin Goldner is an American music producer, songwriter, arranger and session musician based in New York City, originally from Philadelphia, Pennsylvania.
+Justin Goldner is an American music producer, songwriter, arranger and session musician originally from Philadelphia, Pennsylvania.

-His performances have been featured on Grammy, Latin Grammy and Tony award-winning projects (Dear Evan Hansen), as well as the Golden Globe winning film The Greatest Showman.
+His performances have been featured on Grammy, Latin Grammy and Tony award-winning projects (Dear Evan Hansen), as well as the Golden Globe winning film The Greatest Showman, Disney's live-action Snow White, and television shows including Hazbin Hotel.
 He is a frequent contributor to projects by composers Pasek and Paul and Jason Robert Brown, including the latter’s Broadway musical The Bridges of Madison County.

-Goldner has been recognized for his mandolin performances with Sting at Carnegie Hall and live on NBC’s Christmas at Rockefeller Center, as well as his live performance with Ben Platt on the 60th Annual Grammy Awards telecast from Madison Square Garden.
+Goldner has been featured in mandolin performances with Sting at Carnegie Hall and live on NBC’s Christmas at Rockefeller Center, as well as live performance with Ben Platt on the 60th Annual Grammy Awards telecast from Madison Square Garden.
 He also appears in Platt's Live from Radio City Music Hall concert special on Netflix.

 As a music producer and songwriter, Goldner is known for drawing upon both acoustic and electronic textures.
-Since 2009, his work as producer and bandleader of Grace McLean & Them Apples has yielded two albums, combining McLean’s vocal looping techniques with organic instruments.
-Consecutive performances at Lincoln Center’s American Songbook Series in 2015 and 2016 garnered recognition in the New York Times, in which Stephen Holden wrote: “In the tradition of Bobby McFerrin, [Grace McLean] is also a sonic wizard who multiplies her voice in electronic loops that can turn a singer into a one-person chorus and rhythm section. […] The electronics wove in and out of polyrhythmic jazz and swing arrangements conceived mostly by Justin Goldner, her musical director and bassist.”
+Since 2009, his work as producer and bandleader of Grace McLean & Them Apples has yielded two EPs and the full-length My Lovely Enemy, combining McLean’s vocal looping techniques with organic instruments, garnering recognition in Rolling Stone and the New York Times.